How To Record Calls on Your iPhone Without An Extra App

 Here’s a tutorial on the built-in call recorder for iPhone, which you can access through a nifty little trick that involves voicemail and no additional tools.
 Recording calls on iPhone used to require a jailbreak and special tweak software, such as TapeACall, while the other side was informed of you recording the call acoustically.
 We have now discovered a new trick that will allow you to record a conversation from your iPhone without the use of additional tools or apps.

-Prerequisites: You will need iOS 9.0 or later.
+You will need iOS 9.0 or later.
 Earlier versions of iOS do not allow the export of voicemail audio files, which we require for this trick to work.
 Another requirement is that your provider allows you to use the iPhone voicemail feature, which is not a given for all providers.
-You can learn more about iOS voicemail in our designated article.
-Read More…
+Learn more about iOS voicemail in our designated article

 How to record a call on iPhone